 selective serotonin reuptake inhibitors in treating depression in children and adolescents: A systematic review and meta-analysis.
 European neuropsychopharmacology, 18, 62-73.
 Doi: 10.1016/j.euroneuro.2007.06.001.

-As you can see, the references that the form of:
+As you can see, the references take the form of:

 Author A last name, initial., & Author B last name, initial. (year).
 Title.
 Journal, volume(issue), page numbers.
 Doi.